 “They’re too big.
 You need the smallest size,” Billy says, rubbing his hand along his short black beard.

 Your mom is here to make however much money a “Hooters Girl” might make without flirting or tolerating abuse.
-She’s tired and unimpressed and knows that plenty of jobs are worse than this one.

 “I don’t think so,” your mom says, her voice firm.
 Her hair is blonde, as in any good joke.
 “These are good.”